Ioana-Stefan/chat-app/README.md

 npm start
 ```

+## Showcase

+Please look into the showcase folder for images regarding the client presentation.

 ## Implementation details and thoughts

 On the frontend, I tried to use multiple state management solutions.
 Due to the small size of the project, I thought that the useContext built into React would be adequate for managing authentication.
 I also wanted a global state that manages individual conversations and messages, just to experiment with other options than useContext.
 I decided to go with Zustand, which I found to be very easy to start with and use.
 It is not as big and feature-rich as Redux, but it takes out a lot of the boilerplate and complexity of use.
 If you are looking for a more complete state management solution than Zustand I recommend looking into Jotai.